 3. First Contact Resolution Rate

-First Contact Resolution Rate (FCR) in live chat refers to the percentage of customer issues or inquiries that are resolved on the very first chat interaction, without the need for a follow-up chat or communication.
+First Contact Resolution Rate (FCR) measures the percentage of customer issues resolved in the first chat interaction, without needing follow-ups via chat, email, or phone.

-A high FCR rate is a good sign as it indicates that customers are getting their questions answered swiftly, without being bounced around or having to repeat the same concern.
+A high FCR rate is a good sign that your customers are getting their questions answered swiftly, without being bounced around or having to repeat the same concern.
+Low FCR, on the other hand, signals gaps in training, knowledge resources, or routing.

 How to measure it: